Religious Trauma & High-Control Recovery Therapy in Las Vegas

 3. Is this therapy anti-religion?

-4. What happens in religious trauma therapy?
+4. What happens in religious trauma or cult recovery therapy?

 5. Do we talk about religion the whole time?